htylab/tigermyo/README.md

 ```
->>tigermyo --input_B c:\testB\ --input_B_MOCO c:\testB_MOCO\ --layering_mode --output c:\result.png
+>>tigermyo -B c:\testB\ -BM c:\testB_MOCO\ -i 1 -l -o c:\result

 We only provide specific formats(.dcm)
---input_B: Path to the input basal section of MOLLI RAW data
+-B: Path to the input basal section of MOLLI RAW data
---input_M: Path to the input mid section of MOLLI RAW data
+-M: Path to the input mid section of MOLLI RAW data
---input_A: Path to the input apical section of MOLLI RAW data
+-A: Path to the input apical section of MOLLI RAW data
---input_B_MOCO: Path to the input basal section of MOLLI MOCO data
+-BM: Path to the input basal section of MOLLI MOCO data
---input_M_MOCO: Path to the input mid section of MOLLI MOCO data
+-MM: Path to the input mid section of MOLLI MOCO data
---input_A_MOCO: Path to the input apical section of MOLLI MOCO data
+-AM: Path to the input apical section of MOLLI MOCO data
---only_use: Only use a certain method to calculate (1:input 2:LMT 3:VMTX)
+-only: Only use a certain method to calculate (1:input 2:LMT 3:VMTX)
---iteration_VMTX: Iterative VMTX registration times
+-i: Iterative VMTX registration times
---layering_mode: Take the middle layer of LVM as output
+-l: Take the middle layer of LVM as output
---output: Path to output AHA17 result,if there is no value will only display the figure
+-o: Path to output ALL results, if there is no value will only display the figure
 ```

 ### As a python package